 A common question asked by pet owners is, “How do pet microchips work?”
 We will review their functionality, range, and what to do when a pet gets lost.

-How Do Pet Microchips Work To Help You Find Your Pet?
+How Do Pet Microchips Work?

-A microchip is a radio-frequency identification (RFID) implant that stores information such as a unique registration number.
+A microchip is a radio-frequency identification (RFID) implant that stores information, such as a unique registration number.
 RFID was originally created as a Soviet-era espionage tool.
-Today, RFID technology is used commonly to identify pets.
+Today, RFID technology is commonly used to identify pets.

-How Big A Range Microchips Have?
+How Big a Range Do Pet Microchips Have?

 It is important to make this distinction between an RFID microchip and a GPS tracker.

-What Kind Of Pets Can Get Microchips
+What Kind of Pets Can Get Microchips?

-What Happens When A Pet Gets Lost?
+What Happens When a Pet Gets Lost?